In this article you will find the very best geek cookbooks. You are not going to believe how wonderful and creative these are!

 Harry Potter and Narnia Cookbooks

 The Unofficial Harry Potter Cookbook has super recipes but no pictures.
 While I still think it is a fun book whether or not it is good for your boy really depends on him.
-If your boy has a visual learning style he might not like it even if he is a big Harry Potter fan.
 Some of the recipes are super easy and some are very complex.
 You could try this Kindle 10 Summertime Treats teaser for the cookbook which is often free.

 Brought to you by the same author as The Unofficial Harry Potter Cookbook is The Unofficial Narnia Cookbook: From Turkish Delight to Gooseberry Fool.
 This book has over 150 recipes based on the book.
 Try dinner with the Beavers or breakfast with Trumpkin the Dwarf for a bit of fun.
 There is everything in here from eel and calf’s tongue to fruit dishes, jellies and of course Turkish Delight.
 Note: the book does have alcohol in at least a couple of recipes for mulled wine and eggnog.

 Here is the official version: The Official Narnia Cookbook: Food from The Chronicles of Narnia by C. S. Lewis.
-65 pages in the print version/128 pages in the Kindle (which is what the link is for.)
-This book is currently only available used or on Kindle.
+128 pages in the Kindle (which is what the link is for.)
+This book is currently only available used for a crazy price right now or on Kindle.
 Stewed figs, meat pasty, scotch eggs, brown bread, poached salmon, roast pheasant, and other foods preferred by the characters in Narnia and their author, C.S.
 Lewis.

 Star Wars Cookbooks